ivy-llc/ivy/docs/overview/faq.rst

 Dynamic sizes require a dynamic memory manager, which CPUs/GPUs have, but XLA currently doesn't.
 How does Ivy deal with all of this?

-**A:** Ivy assumes dynamic shapes are supported, but an error will be thrown if/when the function is compiled with dynamic shapes enabled, but the backend does not support dynamic shapes in the compiled graph.
+**A:** Ivy assumes dynamic shapes are supported, but an error will be thrown if/when the function is traced with dynamic shapes enabled, but the backend does not support dynamic shapes in the traced graph.
-For now, fully framework-agnostic compiled graphs are only possible for static graphs.
+For now, fully framework-agnostic traced graphs are only possible for static graphs.

 Type and Shape Checking
 -----------------------